RBC Mortgage Rates & Reviews

 Buying a Vacation Home in the USA

 For those looking to purchase a vacation home outside of Canada, RBC’s presence throughout the USA can make the process of getting approved for a mortgage much easier.
-RBC allows Canadians who bank with them to potentially leverage their Canadian credit score in order to get qualified for a mortgage in the US.
+RBC allows Canadians who bank with them to potentially leverage their Canadian credit score in order to qualify for a mortgage in the US.
 This can be very helpful, considering some Canadians can struggle getting financing outside of Canada or may require a very high down payment in order to get financing.
 This may open up more opportunities to buy a vacation home in Florida or in states throughout the USA.

 Tax Implications for a Vacation Home